The Significance of Protected Trees and how to recognize Them

 What happens if I carry out work on a tree that is protected without permission?

-If you carry out work on a protected tree without the appropriate permits, you could be facing significant fines, and possibly even jail time.
+If you do work on a tree that is protected without the proper permits, you could be facing significant fines, and possibly even jail time.

-Can I take down a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion